Here’s how to get started with our Herd Share Program

-- Additional milk may be available for you on the bottom shelf.
+- Additional milk may be available.

 - Please return jars clean!
 This is a safety issue.
 This is not optional, do not return jars stinking of old milk.
 Also, please do not leave lids and rings in the bottom of the sink to rust.

 - You may cancel your share at any time with one weeks notice.